 - Praised for: Open standards, powerful dashboards, and cost controls (Adaptive Metrics)

-- Criticized for: Multi-meter pricing complexity and the learning curve around labels/cardinality
+- Criticized for: Setup complexity and learning curve

 Grafana Cloud vs Observe